raymondchua/raymondchua.github.io/_projects/mallorca_cycling_project.md

 a tourist spot; it was an inspirational hub, mirroring the spirit of its founder.

 As my rest day drew to a close, I felt refreshed and inspired, ready to take on the next leg of my cycling journey with renewed vigor.
-The visit to the Rafa Nadal Academy was a perfect interlude, blending my love for all sports with a touch of inspiration from one of tennis’s greatest legends.
+The visit to the Rafael Nadal Academy was a perfect interlude, blending my love for all sports with a touch of inspiration from one of tennis’s greatest legends.

 ## Celebrating Community and Scenery with Rapha Mallorca